jingtao-lbl/DownscalingReanalysis/README.md

 Please check Tao and Barros (2018) for further details.
 Contact Dr. Jing Tao at jingtao@lbl.gov if you have any questions.

 # 1. ElevationCorrection
-A package for elevation corrections to reanalysis atmospheric temperature, atmospheric pressure, specific humidity, and downward longwave radiation.
+A package for elevation corrections to coarse-resolution reanalysis fields including atmospheric temperature, atmospheric pressure, specific humidity, and downward longwave radiation.
--	Instead of using the standard lapse rate (i.e., - 6.5 K/km), the package derives dynamic lapse rates in space and time.
+-	Instead of using the standard lapse rate (i.e., - 6.5 K/km), the package derives dynamic lapse rates in space and time to downscale atmospheric temperature, accounting for elevation differences between the coarse-resolution terrain and high-resolution DEM.
+- The elevation correction for atmospheric pressure, specific humidity, and downward longwave radiation follow Cosgrove et al. (2003).

 # 2. WindAdjustment
 A package for downscaling reanalysis wind speed from coarse-resolution to high-resolution, accounting for fine-resolution heterogeneity.